allegroai/clearml-docs/docs/clearml_data/clearml_data_sdk.md

 ### add_files()

-To add files or folders into the current dataset, use the [`Dataset.add_files`](../references/sdk/dataset.md#add_files) method.
+To add local files or folders into the current dataset, use the [`Dataset.add_files`](../references/sdk/dataset.md#add_files) method.

 If a file is already in a dataset, but it has been modified, it can be added again, and ClearML will upload the file diff.

 ```python